SpindleMonkey/project-1/README.md

 ### approach taken

+7/15/17: switched from an interval timer to individual timeouts for the animation because I need to use different values.
+Adding more modals and more logic to route() to communicate the status of the player trying to break through the line.
+Still trying to identify places I can scale back because it feels like I still have way too much to do (converting animation on the field itself to modals was a huge help, though, and that might be all I can do to simplify the game for now).

 7/14/17: Reworked logic to handle multiple refreshes on game.html.
 Since I'm using modals with forms to get user input, each time a form is submitted, game.html is refreshed and wipes out all my globals!
 I now save state before accepting a form, and restore state after accepting a form.